Pregabalin: Chemistry

 Pregabalin is a GABA analogue that is a 3-substituted derivative as well as a γ-amino acid.
 Because of its chemical and pharmacological similarities to gabapentin, it is sometimes called a gabapentinoid drug.
 Specifically, pregabalin is (S)-(+)-3-isobutyl-GABA.
 Pregabalin also closely resembles the α-amino acids L-leucine and L-isoleucine, and this may be of greater relevance in relation to its pharmacodynamics than its structural similarity to GABA.

 Synthesis

-Chemical syntheses of pregabalin have been described.
+The first reported manufacturing process for pregabalin was reported by Hoekstra and colleagues at Warner-Lambert in 1997, developed under the investigational name CI-1008.
+Initial preparations used an Evans chiral auxiliary to establish the (S)-stereocentre, but the selected manufacturing route employed racemic synthesis of 3-(aminomethyl)-5-methylhexanoic acid followed by diastereomeric salt formation with (S)-(+)-mandelic acid as the resolving agent.
+A more efficient enantioselective route was subsequently reported by Burk and colleagues, in which asymmetric hydrogenation of a salt of 3-cyano-5-methylhex-3-enoic acid using a rhodium/(R,R)-Me-DuPHOS catalyst gives the (S)-cyano intermediate in high enantiomeric excess (≥95% ee), followed by heterogeneous nickel-catalysed hydrogenation of the nitrile to afford pregabalin.
+A second-generation chemoenzymatic manufacturing process reported by Pfizer in 2008 uses a lipase-catalysed kinetic resolution of 2-carboxyethyl-3-cyano-5-methylhexanoic acid ethyl ester (CNDE) with Lipolase (a Thermomyces lanuginosus lipase supplied commercially by Novozymes), followed by thermal decarboxylation and nitrile reduction to give the final product.
+Following patent expiry, generic manufacturing routes have also been developed, including a process reported by Dr. Reddy's Laboratories in 2021 that combines continuous-flow nitroalkene synthesis with an asymmetric organocatalytic Michael addition as the stereodetermining step.

 History

 Pregabalin was synthesized in 1990 as an anticonvulsant that was developed as a successor to the related gabapentin.
 It was first synthesized by medicinal chemist Richard Bruce Silverman at Northwestern University in Evanston, Illinois.
 During 1988 to 1990, Ryszard Andruszkiewicz, a visiting research fellow, synthesized a series of molecules requested by Silverman.
 Upon testing in mouse seizure models by collaborators at Parke-Davis Pharmaceuticals, one looked particularly promising.
 In vitro, it activated L-glutamic acid decarboxylase, an enzyme, but this later proved to be unimportant to prevention of seizures.
 Silverman had originally hoped that the enzyme would increase the production of the inhibitory neurotransmitter GABA and block convulsions.
 After extensive development studies and clinical trials by Parke-Davis the drug was approved in the European Union in 2004.
 The US received FDA approval for use in treating epilepsy, diabetic neuropathic pain, and postherpetic neuralgia in December 2004.
 Pregabalin then appeared on the US market under the brand name Lyrica in the fall of 2005.
 In 2017, the FDA approved pregabalin extended-release Lyrica CR for the management of neuropathic pain associated with diabetic peripheral neuropathy, and postherpetic neuralgia.
 However, unlike the immediate release formulation, Lyrica CR was not approved for the management of fibromyalgia or as add-on therapy for adults with partial onset seizures.